jaredpalmer/after.js/UPGRADING.md

 ];
 ```

-we call this code block "`/* webpackChunkName: "" */`" a magic comment, with magic comments we have more control on webpack compilation process. as you may already know webpack job is to merge all of our JS files into one file so we can easily send that one file to our users (same thing applies for css files).
+we call this code block "`/* webpackChunkName: "" */`" a magic comment, with magic comments we have more control over webpack compilation process. as you may already know webpack job is to merge all of our JS files into one file so we can easily send that one file to our users (the same thing applies for CSS files).

 with dynamic import syntax `import()` we can split our CSS and JS files into multiple files and load them whenever we need them, we call these files chunks.

-when we use `/* webpackChunkName: "HomePage" */` inside `import()` statement, we tell webpack to give that chunk a name (in this example the created chunk name is **HomePage.js**) and all of this happens in buildtime so we don't have access to chunkNames in runtime.
+when we use `/* webpackChunkName: "HomePage" */` inside `import()` statement, we tell webpack to give that chunk a name (in this example the created chunk name is **HomePage.js**) and all of this happens in build time so we don't have access to chunkNames in runtime.
-after.js needs to know `chunkName` on every request. in order to access chunkName in run time you have to specify `chunkName` property inside `asyncComponent` with exact value of `webpackChunkName` magic comment.
+after.js needs to know `chunkName` on every request. to access chunkName in run time you have to specify `chunkName` property inside `asyncComponent` with the exact value of `webpackChunkName` magic comment.

-there is one more thing that we have to take care about. if you use same component in different routes, `webpackChunkName` and `chunkName` values must be the same in all of them.
+there is one more thing that we have to take care about. if you use the same component in different routes, `webpackChunkName` and `chunkName` values must be the same in all of them.

 ```jsx
 [